-Covered Parties should promptly report suspected violations of laws, rules, regulations or the Code or any other unethical behavior by any director, officer, employee or anyone purporting to be acting on the Company's behalf to appropriate personnel, including officers, outside counsel for the Company and the Board or the relevant committee thereof.
+Covered Parties should promptly report suspected violations of laws, rules, regulations or the Code to appropriate personnel, including officers, outside counsel for the Company and the Board or the relevant committee thereof.
 Reports may be made anonymously.
 If requested, confidentiality will be maintained, subject to applicable law, regulations and legal proceedings.

-The Audit Committee of the Board shall investigate and determine, or shall designate appropriate persons to investigate and determine, the legitimacy of such reports.
-The Audit Committee will then determine the appropriate disciplinary action.
+The Audit Committee of the Board or other appropriate officer or body shall investigate and determine, or shall designate appropriate persons to investigate and determine, the legitimacy of such reports.
+The Audit Committee or other appropriate officer or body will then determine the appropriate disciplinary action.
 Such disciplinary action includes, but is not limited to, reprimand, termination with cause, and possible civil and criminal prosecution.